Home InsuranceFrom standard Buildings and Contents Insurance to the ultimate protection for high-value cherished homes

 Building Insurance is protection for your home’s structure.
 In other words, its bricks and mortar.
 If subsidence or a fire, flood or storm damages or completely destroys your property, Building Insurance will ensure that you can meet the costs of repair or rebuilding.

 The other aspect of Home Insurance is Contents Insurance, which protects your possessions.
-This usually includes your furniture, fixtures and fittings, and can be extended to cover valuables and personal items such as your mobile phone.
+House Contents Insurance usually includes your furniture, fixtures and fittings, and can be extended to cover valuables and personal items such as your mobile phone.

 Can you get accidental damage Home Insurance?

 Yes, you can.
-Many Home Insurance policies will allow you to purchase additional cover that will protect your property and its contents from accidental damage, such as spilling make-up over your carpet.
+Many policies will allow you to purchase additional cover that will protect your property and its contents from accidental damage, such as spilling make-up over your carpet.

 Does Home Insurance include legal cover?

-Some Home Insurance policies will include legal cover as standard, but others offer it as an added extra.
+Some Buildings and Contents Insurance policies will include legal cover as standard, but others offer it as an added extra.
 If you would like to include this as part of your policy, simply let us know when you get in touch for a quote.

 How much is Home Insurance?

-According to Chris Knott Insurance’s figures, in the 12 months to March 2022 the average Home Insurance premium was £264.79.
+According to Chris Knott Insurance’s figures, in the 12 months to March 2023 the average premium was £333.53.

 However, this total will depend on several factors, including: